-After creating your profile, click "Edit your public profile" on the right side of your profile page.
-On the right side of the screen, you will see "Edit public profile URL."
-Click on the blue pen beside URL, and edit it to resemble your name on LinkedIn. (ex:inkedin.com/in/yourname)
+After creating your profile,

+- 1. Click "Edit your public profile" on the right side of your profile page. - 2.
+On the right side, you will see "Edit public profile URL." - 3.
+Click on the blue pen beside URL. - 4.
+Edit it to resemble your name on LinkedIn. (ex: linkedin.com/in/yourname). - 5.
+Copy this URL, and use it in the contact information block on your resume.